insure logo

 Extended replacement cost coverage

 With an extended replacement cost endorsement, your homeowners insurance policy will pay for repairs that exceed your dwelling coverage up to a limit.
-This limit caps at a 50% maximum of your dwelling coverage but can be less depending on the policy.
+This is usually 25% or 50% more, depending on the policy.

 Guaranteed replacement cost coverage